-TMP5 Organisation, Clarity and Segregation of Responsibilities and Dealing Arrangements
+TMP5 Organisation, Clarity and Segregation of Responsibilities and Dealing Arrangements funds, the recording and administering of treasury management decisions, and the audit and review of the treasury management function.

 Dyfed-Powys considers it essential, for the purposes of the effective control and monitoring of its treasury management activities, for the reduction of the risk of fraud or error, and for the pursuit of optimum performance, that these activities are structured and managed in a fully integrated manner, and that there is, at all times, clarity of treasury management responsibilities.